 Do you want the debt collector to stop calling?

 You have the right to stop debt collection calls.
 A request over the phone isn't enough, though.
 To keep a collector from calling you, you should send a written cease and desist letter telling the collector not to contact you.
 Keep in mind a cease and desist letter only works for that specific collector.
+You'll have to send a separate letter to each collection agency that's calling you.

 Is it your debt?